brainworkup/bwu/inst/rmarkdown/templates/npsychreport/skeleton/dsm5_icd10_diagnoses.md

-304.40 (F15.20) Stimulant Use Disorder, Moderate, Amphetamine-type substance 304.20 (F14.20) Stimulant Use Disorder, Moderate, Cocaine 304.40 (F15.20) Stimulant Use Disorder, Moderate, Other or unspecified stimulant (F15.21) Stimulant Use Disorder, Moderate, In early remission, Amphetamine-type substance (F14.21) Stimulant Use Disorder, Moderate, In early remission, Cocaine (F15.21) Stimulant Use Disorder, Moderate, In early remission, Other or unspecified stimulant (F15.21) Stimulant Use Disorder, Moderate, In sustained remission, Amphetamine-type substance(F14.21) Stimulant Use Disorder, Moderate, In sustained remission, Cocaine
-(F15.21) Stimulant Use Disorder, Moderate, In sustained remission, Other or unspecified stimulant 304.40 (F15.20) Stimulant Use Disorder, Severe, Amphetamine-type substance 304.20 (F14.20) Stimulant Use Disorder, Severe, Cocaine 304.40 (F15.20) Stimulant Use Disorder, Severe, Other or unspecified stimulant (F15.21) Stimulant Use Disorder, Severe, In early remission, Amphetamine-type substance (F14.21) Stimulant Use Disorder, Severe, In early remission, Cocaine (F15.21) Stimulant Use Disorder, Severe, In early remission, Other or unspecified stimulant (F15.21) Stimulant Use Disorder, Severe, In sustained remission, Amphetamine-type substance (F14.21) Stimulant Use Disorder, Severe, In sustained remission, Cocaine (F15.21) Stimulant Use Disorder, Severe, In sustained remission, Other or unspecified stimulant
+304.40 (F15.20) Stimulant Use Disorder, Moderate, Amphetamine-type substance 304.20 (F14.20) Stimulant Use Disorder, Moderate, Cocaine 304.40 (F15.20) Stimulant Use Disorder, Moderate, Other or unspecified stimulant 304.40 (F15.21) Stimulant Use Disorder, Moderate, In early remission, Amphetamine-type substance 304.20 (F14.21) Stimulant Use Disorder, Moderate, In early remission, Cocaine 304.40 (F15.21) Stimulant Use Disorder, Moderate, In early remission, Other or unspecified stimulant 304.40 (F15.21) Stimulant Use Disorder, Moderate, In sustained remission, Amphetamine-type substance 304.20 (F14.21) Stimulant Use Disorder, Moderate, In sustained remission, Cocaine 304.40 (F15.21) Stimulant Use Disorder, Moderate, In sustained remission, Other or unspecified stimulant 304.40 (F15.20) Stimulant Use Disorder, Severe, Amphetamine-type substance 304.20 (F14.20) Stimulant Use Disorder, Severe, Cocaine 304.40 (F15.20) Stimulant Use Disorder, Severe, Other or unspecified stimulant 304.40 (F15.21) Stimulant Use Disorder, Severe, In early remission, Amphetamine-type substance 304.20 (F14.21) Stimulant Use Disorder, Severe, In early remission, Cocaine 304.40 (F15.21) Stimulant Use Disorder, Severe, In early remission, Other or unspecified stimulant 304.40 (F15.21) Stimulant Use Disorder, Severe, In sustained remission, Amphetamine-type substance 304.20 (F14.21) Stimulant Use Disorder, Severe, In sustained remission, Cocaine 304.40 (F15.21) Stimulant Use Disorder, Severe, In sustained remission, Other or unspecified stimulant

 #### Stimulant Intoxication